vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 `spawn()` is suitable for creating long-running processes or processes with a heavy output.
 Child process returned by it has `stdout` and `stderr` streams to return command output or errors.

-In this example I use `spawn` to execute a simple `ls -la` command to show files in current directory.
+In this example we use `spawn` to execute a simple `ls -la` command to show files in current directory.

 ```javascript
 import { spawn } from 'child_process';